-Enter the Old Synagogue, one of Europe’s oldest Jewish places of worship and Poland’s oldest surviving synagogue, and admire its splendid Gothic interior.
-Visit the active Remuh Synagogue and spend time in the Remuh cemetery, seeing the ornate headstones and of tomb of Moses Isseries.
+Then step into the Old Synagogue, the longest surviving temple in Poland, and admire its Gothic design.
+Visit the active Remuh Synagogue and wander the ornate headstones of the Remuh Cemetery, including the tomb of Moses Isseries.

 Afterward, make a stop at Oscar Schindler’s Factory museum.
 See the space of the original enamelware factory where Schindler protected Jewish workers from deportation.
 Examine the remaining documents and exhibits that tell the stories of Schlinder and his workers during that dark time in Krakow’s history.